6gorish/house-of-mourning-v2/docs/site/content-guides/ARTISTS-MD-FORMAT-EXAMPLE.md

 *Visual Artist, Musician*
 **image:** lee-knight.jpg

 Lee Knight is a multidisciplinary artist and curator working at the intersections of visual art, music, and experiential production.
-Lee curated exhibitions at 18th Street Arts Center in Santa Monica and led curatorial initiatives at SuperRare, working with emerging digital artists exploring themes of identity, ritual, and narrative.

 www.blackwolfelectric.com